mr1holmes/twiiter-identifier/README.md

+A Program which can predict owner of the tweet after learning from training data.
-Solution to the problem identify the twitter of hackerank contest summer@twitter.
+Solution of one of the problems of contest summer@twitter on hackerrank.com